brannerchinese/save_web_page/README.md

 Check for changes on a page from a protected website to which you can log in.
 (Apple OS 10, only.)

 This is a workaround using AppleScript and Safari, when programmatic log-in is complicated because of CSRF protections and authentication protocols.
+Your authentication information is not used, and no files having the same names as the data-files used are present in this repository (in fact, they are excluded in the `.gitignore` file).

 ### To run